-Also known as a Snake Plant, this house plant is among the easiest ones to take care of.
-So much so that it’s one of the best sellers at King’s Garden.
+Also known as a Snake Plant, this house plant is among the easiest ones to take care of and one of our best sellers.

 This is mainly due to its ability to be grown in a variety of lighting conditions.
 This means that you really don’t have to worry about your apartment, room, or office getting a lot of sunlight.
 All you need is to make sure the soil and the air inside the room are dry.
 This allows the Sansevieria leaves to grow perfectly upright.

-Ferns are houseplants that can add a tropical look to your house.
-Ferns are the best choice for those who want a low-maintenance houseplant with an amazing look.
+Ferns are houseplants that can add a tropical look and feel to your house.
+Ferns are a good choice for those who want a low-maintenance houseplant with an amazing look.

-All Fern plants are suitable for growing indoors.
-You just need to make sure that you provide them with the right amounts of light and moisture.
-This is because Ferns originate from the tropical areas where humidity is high.
+Ferns are suitable for growing indoors as long as you provide them with the right amounts of light, humidity and moisture.
+This is because ferns originate from the tropical areas where humidity is high.